Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - A red or white patch in your mouth

 - Pain, tenderness, or numbness on your lips or in your mouth

 - Loose teeth or a change in the way your teeth fit together

 - Pain in or trouble opening your mouth

-- A lump in your mouth, throat, or neck
+- A lump in your mouth or on your neck

-- Trouble swallowing, change or loss of taste
+- Trouble swallowing, or a change or loss of taste

 - A cough or sore throat that will not go away, or ear pain

 How is mouth cancer diagnosed?

 Your healthcare provider will check the inside of your cheeks and lips.
 Your provider will also check your gums, tongue, and the top and bottom of your mouth.
 Your provider will feel your neck for swollen lymph glands.
+Tell your provider if you have a personal or family history of cancer.
 You may also need any of the following:

 - Tissue staining is a procedure to see if the tissue looks normal or abnormal.
 Dye is placed on the lesions in your mouth to check the reaction.

 - CT or MRI pictures may show nodules, masses, or tissue thickening.
 You may be given contrast liquid to help the mouth cancer show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- A biopsy (sample of mouth tissue) may be taken and checked for cancer.
+- A biopsy (sample of mouth tissue) may be checked for cancer.

 - An endoscopy is a procedure used to look directly at the tissues of your mouth, throat, and upper airway.
 An endoscope is a flexible tube with a light and camera on the end.